ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 That would look something like:

-Pretty basic component with a nice little API that uses a custom tag, familiar attribute, and supports nested content.
-There’s no dependencies here.
-No magic, no hacks, nothing proprietary, no new idioms, it’s just HTML and CSS that every dev knows and every browser supports.
-It’s really as if this was a standard element.
+Pretty basic component with a nice little API that uses a custom tag, familiar `type` attribute, and naturally supports nested content.
+There are no dependencies here.
+No magic, no hacks, nothing proprietary, no new idioms, it's just HTML and CSS that every dev knows and every browser supports.
+It's really as if this was a standard element.

-It doesn’t offer much though.
-Let’s see if we can support an icon:
+It doesn't offer much though, so let’s see if we can support an icon:
 ```html
 <alert type="success">
   <icon name="check"></icon>
   <p>You should try this</p>
 </alert>
 ```
-That works and adds some visual value, but it’s not the right way to design a component.
+That works and adds some visual value, but it's not the right way to design a component.
 Let’s get an icon without leaving it up to the implementer:
 ```html
 <alert type="success">
   <p>You should try this</p>